JakeGreene/shapeless-csv/README.md

 Usage
 -----

-Able to parse CSV strings into "flat" case classes without the need for boilerplate.
+Able to parse CSV strings into case classes without the need for boilerplate.

 ```
 scala> import ca.jakegreene.csv._